ahzs645/resume/rendercv_output/Ahmad_Jalil_CV.typ

   ""
 )

-// Description text (not bullet points for awards)
+// Add spacing after summary - different for Awards vs Professional Development
+#v(design_awards_after_summary)  // Awards: spacing after summary

+// Awards section - has highlights/descriptions
 I was awarded the Governor General's Academic Medal in recognition of my outstanding academic achievement.
 This prestigious award is given to the student with the highest academic standing in their graduating class.
 I received this honor for achieving the highest overall average in my school, demonstrating exceptional dedication and excellence in my studies.
 The Governor General's Academic Medal is a national recognition of academic excellence and is highly regarded in the academic community.
-#v(design_professional_dev_paragraph_spacing)  // Uses professional development spacing
+#v(design_awards_paragraph_spacing)  // Uses awards-specific spacing

+// Conditional spacing based on entry type
-#v(design_professional_dev_between_entries)  // Uses professional development spacing between entries
+#v(design_awards_between_entries)  // Awards spacing between entries

 // Section ending - negative spacing to reduce gap before next section
 #v(design_section_ending_spacing)